Yale-DMAC/dmac_data_docs/workflows/elischolar_etd_transformation.md

 3. A MARCXML file which includes data about each dissertation.
 Sometimes ther are multiple files separated by month of processing
 4. PDF copies of each dissertation are also transferred to a different folder on the drive.
 These use the ProQuest ID number as the title.

-Note that not all data provided by ProQuest from GSAS - some MPH and MD dissertations are also included, which are not part of this workflow.
+Note that not all data provided by ProQuest is from GSAS - some MPH and MD dissertations are also included, which are not part of this workflow.

 ## Prepare data provided by ProQuest for ingest into EliScholar and Voyager